Santos-Rui/Its-clocks-all-the-way-down/README.md

 V4 would be to make it double, or 4 times as big so i could play with the animations and different number designs.
 Most likely will never exist.

+Also if you are reading this, please help me design a better number 8...

 <img src="/Images/Main.jpg" width="500">

 <img src="/Images/Numeros.jpg" width="500">